Mobile Internet Tips for In Motion Use

 Signal Enhancing Tips

-While using cellular connections, there are signal enhancing tactics that you can use to help pull in those weaker signals to minimize drops and dead zones.
+While using cellular connections, there are signal-enhancing tactics that you can use to help pull in those weaker signals and minimize drops and dead zones.

-The external antenna method only works on devices with antenna ports so that often limits it to higher end routers and some hotspots.
+The external antenna method only works on devices with antenna ports, which often limits it to higher-end routers and some hotspots.

-A booster can definitely help extend your range and help with more seamless hand off between towers.
-At the same time, boosters can make the overall speed lower if you are in a good signal area so it's not always a best strategy.
+A booster can definitely help extend your range and facilitate more seamless handoffs between towers.
+However, boosters will usually lower the overall speed if you are in a good signal area, so it's not always the best strategy.

 For more information on signal enhancing, see our guides: